dengxian-xreal/xreal.github.io/docs/13_Rendering/0_Warping.md

 # Display Stability
 In rendering, we may encounter various display stability issues, including visual artifacts and motion-related problems.
 These can manifest as tearing, swim, judder, and drift.
-This document primarily introduces common display stability challenges and how to address them in NRSDK.
+This document primarily introduces common display stability challenges and how to address them in XREAL SDK.

 ## Display artifacts